KavinduDhananjaya/profile_avatar_plus/README.md

 # Profile Avatar

-profile_avatar is a lightweight, customizable Flutter package that provides an elegant solution for displaying user avatars in your applications.
+profile_avatar_plus is a lightweight, customizable Flutter package that provides an elegant solution for displaying user avatars in your applications.

 ## Features
 -